 Alba has adopted, and is committed to implementing both the Corporate Governance Code of the Kingdom of Bahrain (the "MOIC Code") issued in March 2010 by the Ministry of Industry and Commerce, and the Corporate Governance Module (the "CBB Module") of the Central Bank of Bahrain (issued in July 2011).
 The Company seeks, where applicable, to exceed the minimum requirements of the MOIC Code and the CBB Module, and to implement the additional recommendations and guidance of the MOIC Code, as well as other international best practice in Corporate Governance.
 The Company operates in line with a set of Board approved 'Corporate Governance Guidelines'.
 This document is fully aligned with the above MOIC Code, and is published on Alba's website.
-Compliance with the Code is monitored by the Board Audit Committee, utilizing reports prepared by the Company Secretary, and corporate governance audits by Internal Audit.
+Compliance with the Code is monitored by the Board Audit Committee, utilizing reports prepared by the Corporate Secretary, and corporate governance audits by Internal Audit.

 A Board approved 'Code of Conduct' for Alba, on par with leading international codes of ethics, and setting out required ethical conduct for all employees and representatives of the Company, has been launched across the Company by the Executive team through a comprehensive communication and training program.
 Compliance with the Code of Conduct is monitored by Alba's Integrity Task Force, which reports directly to the Board Audit Committee through the Chief Internal Auditor, who acts as Chairman of the task force.
 Monitoring tools include an independently operated confidential hotline and reporting system that provides for reporting in multiple languages by phone and intranet 24 hours a day, every day.
-In the fourth quarter of 2012, Alba's development and roll out of the Code of Conduct and confidential employee reporting system was used as a best practice case study in a Pearl Initiative/ University of Cambridge study on transparency and ethics in the Middle East.